Pediatric Optic Neuritis

-What are the signs and symptoms of Optic Neuritis (ON)?
+What are the signs and symptoms of Pediatric Optic Neuritis?